 You don't have to commit all of these words to memory in order to use them in appropriate situations.
 This printable is a full list of words to describe emotions and feelings, as well tone.
 This is only a selection of the thousands of adjectives in the English language, but it should be enough to help you verbally convey a certain tone, feeling or emotion!

 Tips for Using Adjectives

-- Do not be afraid to take some time to figure out a situation.
-For example, you might have to analyze the tone of a short composition.
-Sit back for awhile and let the words really sink in before you choose words to describe the tone.
+- take your time - Don't be afraid to take some time to figure out how to best describe a situation.
+For example, you might have to analyze the tone of a short composition for a school assignment.
+Sit back for a while and let the words really sink in before you choose words to describe the tone.

 Using adjectives properly is a bit like building your vocabulary.
 The more you read, the more you'll discover new words and meanings, including adjectives, and how they are used to highlight emotions.